Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3, Wisdom 13 or higher.

 Your keen senses are heightened beyond that of most people.
-Whether these senses were heightened through training, through the loss of other senses, or they simply matured as you did, you gain the following benefits:

 * While conscious, whenever a creature that is small or larger moves, within 10 feet of you, you immediately become aware of its presence.
 * Your attack rolls do not have disadvantage against invisible creatures that you are aware of.